-After the first 50 running hours if fitted, remove the cone shaped mesh strainer from the inlet, clean and replace.
-If a large amount of debris is collected run for a further 50 hours repeating the process until the filter remains clean.
+After the first 50 running hours, remove the cone shaped mesh strainer (if fitted) from the inlet, clean and replace.
+If a large amount of debris has been collected run for a further 50 hour period repeating the process until the filter remains clean.